 WHEN Gino and Jeanne Farace arrived in Winterton in 2016 they almost immediately set about transforming the old post office stores.

 In fact customers are doing more than chatting and sipping their teas or coffees.
 A ukulele group meets there once a month, there is a knit and natter session on Tuesdays and members of a book club use it for their regular discussions.

 The conversion was a major undertaking.
 Jeanne explained: "We just thought it would be nice to have somewhere the community could go to sit down and have a chat and a nice cup of coffee.
 We work a lot harder, the hours are even longer, but it is rewarding when people say it's nice - you want people to enjoy it."

 Cream teas with fruit scones are a firm favourite, but for those who don't have a sweet tooth, there is a popular cheesy alternative.
 Jeanne's cakes are another draw - bread pudding, lemon drizzle, lemon and blueberry and Victoria sponge are the most popular.

 It was a huge change from their previous lives in Enfield and keeping a shop running seven days a week involved a big adjustment.
 "We really didn't know what we were doing.
 It's a steep learning curve when you've not done anything like that before," said Jeanne.

-The tea room, which is dog friendly, is open Monday to Saturday from 8.30am to last orders at 4.30pm and on Sunday's from 8.30am (call to book).
-Afternoon teas should be pre-ordered the day before.
-The shop (no dogs) is open every day apart from Christmas Day.
+The tea room, which is dog friendly, is open Monday to Saturday from 9.00am until 3.00pm and on Sundays from 9.00am until 1.00pm.
+The shop (sorry, no dogs) is open every day apart from Christmas Day.

 A wide range of newspapers and magazines on sale daily